Have you decided to earn a living working as a personal trainer? Are you seeking a career in the rewarding fitness sector?

 Awarding body receives a paperwork from your course provider and then have to verify it (check if the students met all requirements etc.).
 The process will take about two weeks from the day you passed your personal trainer exam.
 Luckily, most of the course providers may issue you a temporary certificate which allows you to seek an employment within fitness industry even before you receive the original diploma.

-Focus on choosing the right course provider because if you happen to choose the wrong training centre, your training might take months, most of it due to admin issues.
-Go for a fast-track course if you want to finish within the shortest time possible.
+Focus on choosing the right course provider because if you happen to choose the wrong training centre, your training might take months, most of it due to admin issues. .